jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   prepopulated saving you hundreds of hours of reinventing the wheel by making your own cards or hassling with those from others.
 * A big downside to Firecracker is the **lack of figures and images**: everything is text-based.
-Any figures they have are picked off random websites.
 This makes it especially hard when it comes to biochemical pathways or anything in First Aid with a diagram.
+Think of all the figures First Aid has; Firecracker has none of those.
+Any figures they have are picked off random websites, likely to avoid copyright fees.
 * I probably spent half of my pre-boards time in medical school learning with Firecracker.
 Read more on [how I use Firecracker][firecracker use].
 * The Firecracker blog has a lot of (biased?)